 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-Everything in this recipe is great for low-carb or Keto diet plans, and with the right ingredient choices this can easily be Paleo or Whole 30.
+Everything in these Low-Carb Turkey Picadillo Lettuce Wraps is great for low-carb or Keto diet plans, although you may wish to use higher-fat ground beef instead of turkey for Keto.
+With the right ingredient choices this can easily be Paleo or Whole 30.
 And as long as you use lean ground turkey, this would be approved for any phase of the South Beach Diet.

 Find More Recipes Like This One:

 Use the Recipes by Diet Type photo index pages to find more recipes suitable for a specific eating plan.
 You might also like to Follow Kalyn’s Kitchen on Pinterest to see all the good recipes I’m sharing there.

 If you want nutritional information for a recipe, I recommend entering the recipe into Calorie Count, which will calculate it for you.
 Or if you’re a member of Yummly, you can use the Yum button on my site to save the recipe and see the nutritional information there.